sonos/torch-to-nnef/examples/tts/pocket_tts/README.md

 End-to-end Pocket-TTS through tract: a single Rust binary takes text + a voice prompt and writes a 24 kHz WAV.
 No Python in the inference path.

-Faster than realtime: RTFx ≈2.5× CPU / ≈3.3× Metal GPU on an Apple M4 Pro for the canonical "hello I am a text to speech voice" prompt.
+Faster than realtime: **RTFx ≈2.7× CPU / ≈4.4× Metal GPU** on an Apple M4 Pro for the canonical "hello I am a text to speech voice" prompt.
+GPU shrinks Mimi decode from ~660 ms to ~120 ms (5.5×).

 For reference, Kyutai's own PyTorch streaming reference clocks ≈6× on a base M4 CPU (their published number) and ≈10× on the same M4 Pro we measured.
 The gap is mostly structural — see *Status* below.

+Optional: `cargo build --release --features transformers-detect` runs `tract-transformers`' SDPA / RoPE / KV-cache detection rewrites before optimization.
+On the current tract version it's a slight CPU pessimisation (`Sdpa::eval` rebuilds a sub-graph per call rather than dispatching a fast kernel) and a marginal GPU speedup.
+Kept feature- gated so the codepath is ready when tract ships a fast Sdpa CPU kernel.

 Pocket-TTS architecture: a `FlowLM` autoregressive transformer (text + voice prompt → continuous audio latents) followed by a `Mimi` neural